rahul8122/hellowld/README.md

 # hellowld
 just another reposiory

 Hi humans,
-  This is a tutorial side checking process tto know that how it is working.
+  This is a tutorial side checking process.
+  To know that how it is working.
+  Thank you.